 Event Planning can be an extremely satisfying line of work for organised individuals who enjoy seeing a plan come together!
 If you’re someone who understands not only what makes a great event, but also how to make it happen, then event planning could be for you.

-From weddings, to corporate conferences, through to birthday parties – there are plenty of people and companies out who will pay good money to make sure that their important day goes off without a hitch.
+From weddings and birthday parties, to conferences and other corporate events – there are plenty of people and companies out who will pay good money to make sure that their important day goes off without a hitch.
 Event Planners will typically speak to clients to establish what they’d like the event to be like – some people know this already and just need someone to put it into action, whilst others will look to their Event Planner to make creative suggestions based on their likes and preferences.
 They can be responsible for organising details such as decor, catering, entertainment and transport, and may also be involved with overseeing the smooth running of the event on the day.

 Private tutors typically earn between £20 and £40 per hour and get the chance to watch their students grow and progress with each tutoring session.
-It’s completely up to you how many students that you decide to tutor and how many sessions a week you want to offer.
+It’s completely up to you how many students that you decide to tutor, as well as how many sessions a week you want to offer.
 Tutoring opportunities are available in most subject areas, so you can also choose what you want to teach and at what level.
 You may hold relevant qualifications in this area or you may have built up substantial knowledge in a particular subject area through other means.

 Websites like TutorChoice and First Tutors are great places to start looking for this type of work and will tell you everything that you need to know to get going.
 You can also look out for additional opportunities on online job boards.
 Hours are usually flexible, and you can choose to take on as little or as much work as is convenient for you.